less/less-docs/content/usage/command-line-usage.md

 ```bash
 less --clean-css
 ```
 In v2 of less, Clean CSS is no longer included as a direct dependency.
-To use clean css with lessc, use the [clean css plugin](https://github.com/less/less-plugin-clean-css).
+To use `clean-css` with `lessc`, use the [`clean-css` plugin](https://github.com/less/less-plugin-clean-css).

 #### Source Map Output Filename